 (Insert Table ?? about here )

 Meta-analysis of match advantages across laboratories.
-Because the preregistered analysis plan did not consider the data collected online, we conducted the overall meta-analyses for all the datasets combined data sources.
-In this analysis, we computed the effect size by data set and estimated the global effect size.
+Because the preregistered analysis plan did not consider the data collected online, we conducted the overall meta-analyses for the complete dataset and separately by data collection source.
 Since data from small samples may contribute to a biased estimate, nine datasets with sample sizes smaller than 25 were excluded from the analyses.
 The overall meta-analysis found no match advantage (Figure 1).
 Among the languages that had at least two datasets, we conducted the meta-analysis for English, German, Norway, Traditional Chinese, Slovak, and Turkey.
 Only Traditional Chinese showed a significant meta-analytic effect across laboratories (see Figure 2).
 Results of the other languages are available in Appendix 3.

 Figure 1.
 Meta-analysis on match advantage of object orienation for all datasets